diasks2/confidential_info_redactor/README.md

 In addition to searching for proper nouns, the gem also has the functionality to redact numbers, dates, emails and hyperlinks.

+This gem comes with built-in language support for English and German.
+If you are interested in other language support, check out [Confidential Info Redactor Lite](https://github.com/diasks2/confidential_info_redactor_lite) where you can supply your own language vocabulary files.

 ## Install

 **Ruby**